prail/meet-eagles/README.md

 so the backend is going to be written in Ada.
 Also, I don't think people expect Ada (the government specced systems dev language) to be the backend for a dating web-app of all things.

-## How can I build and run this?

-First, you will need to install [Alire](https://alire.ada.dev/) a toolchain and package manager for Ada.